alychinque/ChinquePortfolioWebsite/README.md

 * I was informed that the owner's website would like to show his abilitilies, I then created a progress bar with the technologies that he knows.
 * I Initially used "pixels" as unit of measurement then I was Informed that "rem" is the right one then I changed the units.

+### Overall:

+<strong>Responsiveness - </strong>
+* <strong>Plan</strong> 📝: I knew that this project needed to be FULLY responsive and mobile friendly therefore the obvious option to use Bootstrap as this HTML Framework I'm most comfortable using.
+Testing using dev-tools throughout and also a final test of the entire site after completion.
+* <strong>Implementation</strong> 🏭: Throughout writing my HTML code making sure to use appropriate bootstrap class modifiers to provide correct breakpoints for the content.
+Testing breakpoints was relatively simple thanks to the easy to use Bootstrap, i only really modified a few breakpoints after writing the majority of my HTML.
+* <strong>Result</strong> 🏆: The Responsiveness of the site works as expected, no elements or content escape their boundaries or are hard to see on any device.
+* <strong>Verdict</strong> ✅: This test has passed and therefore the site is responsive.

 ## Deployment: 🚀

 Chinque Portfolio will be developed on GitPod, using git and GitHub to host the repository.